Secure and sustainable sports fencing

 When specifying fencing for bigger sports events and stadiums, crowd flow and the safety of large crowds must be considered alongside the requirements for visibility, uninterrupted gameplay, and security.
 This could include counter terrorism measures, such as hostile vehicle mitigation bollards, or LPS 1175 rated fencing to protect the premises.
 For the perimeter of larger sites, mesh and vertical bar fencing offers the strength to keep intruders out as well as visibility, enabling it to work in tandem with CCTV.
 Acoustic barriers are often an option at top tier training grounds and arenas as they do not only stop noise, but also provide an elevated level of privacy and security.

 To find out more about fencing solutions for sports facilities, playgrounds or schools, or for support and advice on the right type of fence for any commercial site, contact Jacksons Fencing today.
+Also, check out our other related blog post about installing gates in school sports areas.

 school security solutions provider